rwic/SlicerEVARSim/README.md

 ## Example Data

-The extension includes `CL_model.vtk` - a sample branched centerline file demonstrating inverted Y vessel geometry typical in aortic procedures.
+The extension includes `CL_model.vtk` - a sample branched centerline file of the aorta and the aortic bifurcation.

 ## Troubleshooting